 - We specialize in comparative study of complex societies with research covering the globe: North America (Brown), North Africa (Winegar), Mesoamerica (Robin) and Europe, South America and the Pacific (Earle).
 A focus on complex societies and urbanism, in subsistence and political economies, and in gender identity connect unusually well with the strengths of the other subfields.
 The Geography Program (Hudson) is embedded within the Department and provides key resources on environment studies, settlement patterns, geographic information systems, and map making.

 - Members of the Laboratory for Human Biology Research (Leonard, McDade, and Kuzawa) have ongoing research in Bolivia, Kenya, Siberia, Samoa and the Philippines.
 Work in urban US is beginning to develop.
+Other biological faculty (Young) investigate food and water insecurities globally.

 - A program in Linguistic Anthropology comprises graduate and undergraduate training.
 Students working in this concentration have access to the Linguistic Anthropology Lab, the home for broader initiatives around campus and the Chicago area including a research workshop for advanced students and faculty.